 The format of the FEC header has 3 variants, depending on the values in the first 2 bits (R and F bits) as shown in Figure 10.
+Note that R and F stand for "retransmit" and "fixed block", respectively.
 Two of these variants are meant to describe different methods for deriving the source data from a source packet for a repair packet.
 This allows for customizing the FEC method to allow for robustness against different levels of burst errors and random packet losses.
 The third variant is for a straight retransmission of the source packet.